Return to Library Home Page

 Disease and Pests: Numerous root rot pathogens infect plant if soil is excessively wet.

 The final word: Because of the issues so succinctly articulated above, the local popularity of blue-leaf wattle as a small tree for Phoenix landscapes came and went during the early 1990s.
-Today, blue-leaf wattle is a real landscape 'has been', and will soon be relagated to the 'bone pile' of Phoenix landscape history.
+Today, blue-leaf wattle is a real landscape 'loser', and has now been relagated to the 'bone pile' of Phoenix landscape trees.